qxb3/mprizzle/README.md

 # mprizzle

-An async library for interacting with mpris over D-BUS built.
+An async library for interacting with mpris over D-BUS

 # Installing